Italian Greyhound dog breed profile

 What do Italian Greyhounds look like?

-“Italian Greyhounds look like miniature Greyhounds,” Dr. Aliya McCullough, DVM, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Italian Greyhounds look like miniature Greyhounds,” Dr. Aliya McCullough, DVM, Fetch’s on-staff veterinarian, explains.
 “They’re slender dogs with long muscular legs, a smooth curved back and a deep chest.”

 These pups pack a lot of love into little bodies.
 Italian Greyhounds are 13 to 15 inches tall and weigh, on average, between 7 to 14 pounds, Dr. McCullough adds.